Manual Lymphatic Drainage Massage

 • Active Infections: Lymphatic drainage massage stimulates the lymphatic system, which is closely linked to the immune system.
 If someone has an active infection, massaging the affected area can potentially spread the infection.

-• Malignant Tumours or Cancer: Lymphatic drainage may not be recommended for clients with malignant tumours or active cancer.
+• Malignant Tumors or Cancer: Lymphatic drainage may not be recommended for clients with malignant tumours or active cancer.

 • Deep Vein Thrombosis (DVT): Clients with a history of or current deep vein thrombosis should avoid lymphatic drainage in the affected area to prevent dislodging a clot.